Mihir2811/Scrape_Google_Reviews/README.md

-# Google Maps Review Intelligence Suite
+# Google Maps Review Extraction

 This repository provides a collection of Python scripts designed to automate the process of collecting, analyzing, and summarizing Google Maps data — including business locations, detailed place information, and customer reviews.
 It uses **SerpApi** for Google Maps data extraction and **AWS Bedrock (Meta LLaMA 3)** for advanced AI-powered review summarization.